What is an improv jam?

 - Bring your own team (4-6 people) or come solo

-- Solo players will be randomly assigned to a group for the jam
+- Solo players will be assigned to a group for the jam

 Who can perform at a jam?

-When you arrive at the jam, you will write your name on a card and place it in one of these sections:
+At the jam, you will write your name on a card and place it under one of these options:

 For Performers